mos3abof/mos3abof-utils/README.md

 ## CONTENTS

 * Simple connectivity testing script
- * Myu global gitignore file
+* My global gitignore file
+* Setup Google public DNS
+* Setup OpenDNS public DNS

+## TODO

+* Merge all the DNS related scripts in one
+* Make DNS related scripts preconfigurable

 ## Licensing

-mos3abof-utils some scripts I use in my development work Copyright (C) 2012 Mosab Ahmad

 Unless otherwise stated assume the following :

+	mos3abof-utils some scripts I use in my development work Copyright (C) 2012 Mosab Ahmad.

-    This repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
+	This repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, (at your option) any later version.

 	The stuff here is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 	You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## ABOUT ME